Deforestation in India: Dynamics

-Several causes supported deforestation, including colonization, agricultural expansion, firewood collection, timber harvesting and extension of cultivation on slopes.
-In the Indian Himalayas debris thrown down slopes due to reckless use of excavator machines for widening of roads and making of new roads has completely destroyed vast areas of Forest.
-Due to the colonization from all over the country trees are cut down as a primary source of fuel.
-These trees are used for cooking food and other daily needs which require fuel.
+Deforestation has several causes including colonization, agricultural expansion, firewood collection, timber harvesting and extension of cultivation on slopes.
+In the Indian Himalayas debris thrown down slopes due to the reckless use of excavator machines for widening roads and making of new roads has destroyed vast areas of Forest.
+Due to colonization, trees were cut down as a primary source of fuel.
+Felled trees are used for cooking food and other daily needs which require fuel.

 Results

 Deforestation has affected the lives of wild animals and birds including bats.
-Due to deforestation India is facing water problems in urban cities and villages.
+Birds like sparrows, pigeons and crows are becoming rarer due to deforestation.
+Due to deforestation, India is facing water problems in urban cities and villages.